laym0nd/dsh-labrador/README.md

 ## Known limitations

-- **Movement is disabled.** It needs a walk action with several frames to show a stride, and there is only one walking photograph, so he stays put rather than sliding sideways.
+- **Movement is disabled.** It needs a walk action with several frames to show a stride, and there is only one walking photograph, so she stays put rather than sliding sideways.
 A load-time warning says so.
 - **One frame is a fragment.** The `sniff` pose lost its head when it was cut out, so it looks like a piece of dog.
 It is included anyway, at low weight.
 - The pet lives in the harness window only.
 There is no detached always-on-top desktop window.